Migetians: Beliefs

 The Migetians were ritual and ethical rigorists who advocated separation from Muslims and were hostile to the Mozarabic church.
 Scholars disagree about whether the Migetians were motivated by specific abuses in the church, by political opposition to collaboration with Islamic rule or by apocalypticism.
 No works by adherents survive, although Migetius wrote at least one work.
 He sent a copy to Elipand, who mentions it in his letter.
 It is now lost.

 Elipand accuses Migetius of four errors in his letter addressed to him.
 First, he accuses him of holding priests to an exceedingly high standard of moral purity and of referring to himself as free from sin.
 The precise nature of Migetius' claims is difficult to discern in Elipand's letter, but it has been likened to Donatism, an ancient African heresy.
 African influence on the church in Spain was high under the Visigoths and at least one Donatist work, a commentary on Revelation by Tyconius, was in circulation at precisely this time, since Beatus of Liébana cites it in his own Commentary on the Apocalypse.

 Second, Elipand accuses Migetius of prohibiting eating with pagans (i.e., Muslims) or eating food associated with paganism.
 Elipand considered this command to be contrary to the practice of Jesus.
 Third, Elipand accused him of exaggerating the importance of the city of Rome.
 According to Elipand, Migetius saw it as the city in which Christ dwells, whose diocese was without blemish.
 He interpreted Matthew 16:18 as a reference to Rome and regarded it as the New Jerusalem of Revelation.

 Fourth, Elipand accuses Migetius of teaching that the three persons of the Trinity—Father, Son and Holy Spirit—were incarnated as David, Jesus and Paul, respectively.
 This claim has often been dismissed as too bizarre to be accurate and treated as a distortion or misunderstanding on the part of Elipand.

 In his letter to Fidelis, Elipand also accuses Migetius of miscalculating the date of Easter.
 Pope Hadrian I was also informed that Migetius did not date Easter according to the Nicene method, which was almost certainly the method in use by Elipand.

-Pope Hadrian's first letter to Egila confirms that the issues being dispute by Migetius were the date of Easter, dietary regulations concerning pork, the compatibility of predestination and free will and practices that represented a compromise with Islam, such as living in common with Jews and Muslims, marrying unbelievers and the marriage of priests.
+Pope Hadrian's first letter to Egila confirms that the issues being disputed by Migetius were the date of Easter, dietary regulations concerning pork, the compatibility of predestination and free will and practices that represented a compromise with Islam, such as living in common with Jews and Muslims, marrying unbelievers and the marriage of priests.
 Hadrian responds to the predestinarian controversy by quoting the African theologian Fulgentius, who was especially popular in Spain.